Additional reporting by Suzanna Cook

 By supplementing the volume of water extracted from aquifers with treated surface water, the Delran plant is intended to ensure sustainable access to safe water for approximately 260,000 people

-On an average day, the plant pumps 20 to 30 million gallons of treated water via a 53-inch pipeline that Eric Hahn, NJAW Senior Director of Operations, described as “big enough to drive a car through.”
+On an average day, the plant pumps 20 to 30 million gallons of treated water via a 54-inch pipeline that Eric Hahn, NJAW Senior Director of Operations, described as “big enough to drive a car through.”

 At its maximum capacity, the plant can pump up to 40 million gallons of water per day.
 Peak consumption hits in the summer, with demand driven by lawn care and swimming pools.

 The system comprises one big and several small sources.
 Delran is its hub, supplementing a network of 70-plus wells drilled 100 to 700 feet into underground aquifers, including the Potomac-Raritan-Magothy (PRM), the Wenonah-Mount Laurel, and the Kirkwood Cohansey, the biggest in the state.
+Locally, NJAW – Western Division also sources water from the Englishtown aquifer system.

 Its extended infrastructure includes a distributed network of unmanned storage and transmission facilities, like water towers in Oaklyn, Haddon Heights, and Cherry Hill, and booster stations in Barrington and Haddon Township.